Skip to main content

 Oklahoma Housing Finance Agency (OHFA)

-Up to 3.5% of the loan amount as a grant
+3.5% of total loan amount

 Statewide